-In introducing the principles and practices of exploratory data analysis (EDA), we refine and use what we have learned so far to explore and think about data.
-Practically, this session combines our knowledge and skills regarding ggplot2 (in Chapter 2) with our recent introduction to dplyr (in Chapter 3) to quiz and probe data.
+From a practical viewpoint, introducing the principles and practices of EDA will refine and use what we have learned so far to explore and think about data.
+Thus, this chapter does not introduce new R packages and tools, but combines our knowledge and skills regarding ggplot2 (in Chapter 2) with our recent introduction to dplyr (in Chapter 3) to quiz and probe data.

 After working through this chapter, you should be able to conduct an explanatory data analysis (EDA), which includes:

 - knowing the difference between exploratory and confirmatory data analysis,

 - inspecting trends (over time or multiple measurements),

 - structuring and commenting your analysis and results.

 - exploratory vs. confirmatory data analysis,